 What is Leaky Gut Syndrome & how can CBD affect it?

-Experts now call these difficult to diagnose conditions as functional gastrointestinal disorders.
+Experts now call these difficult-to-diagnose conditions as functional gastrointestinal disorders.
 The most common diagnostic tests would be close to normal in these conditions.
 Yet, a person would have multiple and difficult to explain complaints.

 What is Leaky Gut Syndrome?